Whimsy Stick

 Why instinct-based stop-jumping training works

-• Drains drive before high-risk situations so dog enters with room to regulate
+• Drains drive before high-risk moments so dog enters with room to regulate

 • Builds impulse control under real arousal through structured sessions